ZeyuLei2/LLaVA-Plus-Guide/LLaVA-Plus-Guide-Report.md

 10.In `LLaVA-Plus/EasyOCR/ocr_worker.py`
 in the line `from Tag2Text import inference_ram` change `inference_ram` into `inference`

+11.After opening the web, choose the worker `llava_plus_v0_7b` first, then start your chat

-11.If you encounter `NETWORK ERROR DUE TO HIGH TRAFFIC.
+12.If you encounter `NETWORK ERROR DUE TO HIGH TRAFFIC.
 PLEASE REGENERATE OR REFRESH THIS PAGE. (error_code: 1)` on UI, restart model worker and gradio web server